-- 1. Using NOR as a proxy for capacity in sixth form year groups can understate capacity in the sixth form, which then pushes more capacity onto Y7-Y11, which in turn can lead to understating of need in those NCYGs. - All the capacity for split site schools are included in the PA of the main site.
-Where a secondary site is located in a different PA, this will result in the understating of capacity in that PA and in turn the overstating of need (or equivalently the overstating of capacity and understating of need in the PA of the main site). - Many local authorities model their future demand based on the Published Admission Numbers (PANs) for the school.
-Where the overall school capacity differs from the sum of the NCYG capacities, this will result in a different imputed NCYG capacity to PAN, and consequently different views on the level of available capacity. - 4.
-Forecast pupil number data goes to 2023/24 for primary and 2025/26 for secondary.
+- 1. Using NOR as a proxy for capacity in sixth form year groups can understate capacity in the sixth form, which then pushes more capacity onto Y7-Y11, which in turn can lead to understating of need in those NCYGs. - Many local authorities model their future demand based on the Published Admission Numbers (PANs) for the school.
+Where the overall school capacity differs from the sum of the NCYG capacities, this will result in a different imputed NCYG capacity to PAN, and consequently different views on the level of available capacity. - 3.
+Forecast pupil number data goes to 2025/26 for primary and 2027/28 for secondary.
 Currently, most secondary forecasts continue to increase into the future.
 Planned capacity data is generally reported more strongly in the immediate future, since we only include places for which there are firm plans, with no data collected beyond 3 years out.
-The places needed will therefore naturally grow with time (or equivalently, the level of spare places will reduce). - 5.
-The data provide a snapshot in time at 1 May 2019 local authorities will be approving new projects to add more places during the year, and reviewing their forecasts in response to new population data.
+The places needed will therefore naturally grow with time (or equivalently, the level of spare places will reduce). - 4.
+The data provide a snapshot in time at 1 May 2021 local authorities will be approving new projects to add more places during the year, and reviewing their forecasts in response to new population data.